sasanrose/phpredmin/README.md

 Just drop phpredmin in your webserver's root directory and point your browser to it (You also need [phpredis](https://github.com/nicolasff/phpredis) installed)

+_Note:_ If your redis server is on an IP or port other than defaults (localhost:6379), you should edit config.php file

 ## Features

 ### Statistics